Turkey minister says German investments fully guaranteed, denies targeting firms

 Germany was Turkey's top export destination in 2016, buying $14 billion worth of Turkish goods, according to IMF data.
 It was also the second biggest source of Turkish imports, at $21.5 billion.
 Only China, at $25.4 billion, exported more to Turkey.

-Zeybekci said Germany's behaviour in cautioning its citizens over travel to Turkey was "unfortunate", but he did not see harm accruing to tourism.
+Zeybekci said Germany's behavior in cautioning its citizens over travel to Turkey was "unfortunate", but he did not see harm accruing to tourism.

 So far this year, bookings from Germany have accounted for some 10 percent of Turkey's tourists.